Algety/driving_school_django/README.md

 - As a learner, I want to log in and view my upcoming driving lessons so I can keep track of my schedule.
 - As a learner, I’d like to edit or cancel bookings if my availability changes.
 #### Team member
-- As a GoTeam member, I want to log in securely and manage lesson bookings to stay on top of scheduling.
+- As a GoDrive team member, I want to log in securely and manage lesson bookings to stay on top of scheduling.
-- As a GoTeam member, I want to view, add, update, or delete lessons to reflect current availability.
+- As a GoDrive team member, I want to view, add, update, or delete lessons to reflect current availability.
-- As a GoTeam member, I want the ability to update site content (like lesson types or instructor bios) without needing technical support.
+- As a GoDrive team member, I want the ability to update site content (like lesson types or instructor bios) without needing technical support.

 ## Design